56738/EasyArmorStands/README.md

 ## Display entities

-Display entities can be edited just like armor stand bones.
+Display entities can be moved, rotated and scaled.

-Additionally, they can be scaled.
-Enter the **Scale** mode by right-clicking without looking at anything, just like switching between local and global mode.

 Use the menu to place an item into an item display.